 - 1. Masters candidates may apply to enter the registrar program after a minimum of two years full-time enrolment in postgraduate study, and must complete all higher degree components (coursework, practicum, and thesis) and provide an official academic transcript showing the degree has been completed.
 The applicant must have general registration.
 General registration, and entry into the registrar program, may occur before formally graduating (i.e. attending the graduation ceremony). - 2.
 Doctorate candidates (DPsyc, PsycD) may apply to enter the registrar program after a minimum of three years full time enrolment in postgraduate study, and upon completion of all doctoral coursework and placements (including the extra hours for the doctorate), and sufficient progress on the thesis has been made.
 The candidate must have general registration.
-General registration is available upon submission of an official transcript and letter from the Head of School (or their nominee) on a Psychology Board of Australia form that certifies the candidate has completed all coursework and practicum placements at the level of in the Masters program and that the thesis has progressed sufficiently as to be equivalent to a Masters thesis and would be eligible for submission as a Masters thesis at that institution. - 3.
+General registration is available upon submission of an official transcript and letter from the Head of School (or their nominee) on a Psychology Board of Australia form that certifies the candidate has completed all coursework and practicum placements at the level of in the Masters program and that the thesis has progressed sufficiently as to be equivalent to a Masters thesis and would be eligible for submission as a Masters thesis at that institution.
+Registrars will not be eligible to gain endorsement in an area of practice until all minimum requirements for endorsement are completed to the Board's approval. - 3.
 Combined Masters/PhD candidates may apply to enter the registrar program after a minimum of two years full-time enrolment in postgraduate study, upon completion of all coursework and placement requirements at the level of a Masters, and sufficient progress on the thesis has been made.
 The candidate must have general registration.
 General registration is available upon submission of an official transcript and letter from the Head of School (or their nominee) on a Psychology Board of Australia form that certifies the candidate has completed all coursework and practicum placements at the level of in the Masters program and that the thesis has progressed sufficiently as to be equivalent to a Masters thesis and would be eligible for submission as a Masters thesis at that institution.
+Registrars will not be eligible to gain endorsement in an area of practice until all minimum requirements for endorsement are completed to the Board's approval.
+Psychology Board of Australia Guidelines on area of practice endorsement - November 2010 Page 8